GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex14_gene_annotation_part2.md

 ## DRAM distillation of the results

 After the annotation is finished, we will summarise and visualise these annotations with the so-called *Distillation* step.
-We do so by running the following command directly on the terminal.
-This will generate the distillate and liquor files
+We do so by running the following command directly in the terminal.
+This will generate the distillate and liquor files.

 ```
 module load Miniconda3/4.7.10
 source activate /nesi/nobackup/ga02676/Metagenomics_summerschool/carmen/00.DRAM/DRAM_env # Modify path

-module load Python
+module load Python/3.8.2-gimkl-2020a

+cd /nesi/nobackup/nesi02659/MGSS_U/<YOUR FOLDER>/10.gene_annotation/

 DRAM.py distill -i annotation/annotations.tsv -o all_genomes_summaries --trna_path annotation_trial/trnas.tsv --rrna_path annotation/rrnas.tsv